meelgroup/shakuni/README.md

 num easy solutions : 2048
 num total solutions: 4104
 ratio should be    : 0.4990 vs 0.5010

-cp tosample /home/soos/development/sat_solvers/scalmc/build/
-cp tosample /home/soos/development/sat_solvers/cryptominisat/build/
 ```

 The total number of message bits is 512, we set 495 of them and let 17 of them "loose".
 Then, we force 6 bits of the output to be a fixed value.
-This leaves 11 bits of room, hence there is approx 2**11 solutions to the "hard" part of the solution space.
+This leaves 11 bits of room, hence there is approx 2^11 solutions to the "hard" part of the solution space.

-The "easy" part of the solution space has 2**11 bits unset, hence has exactly 2**11 solutions.
+The "easy" part of the solution space has 2^11 bits unset, hence has exactly 2^11 solutions.

 Sample with ScalMC